gbarbalat/predict-rehab-scales-t0/README.md

 # Predictive power of each feature
 The influence of each feature for each participants will be calculated using SHAP value and R packages _fastshap_ and _shapviz_.

+# Start with
+- predicting the STORI sub-scores
+- with the SQoL and the ISMI but which dimensions?